FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 community is not large.
 The project has three core members, none of whom are dedicated 100% to FreeADIUS.
 The project has about seventy modules, each of which has complex behavior.
-All of that code, test cases, and documentation has to be updated with limited resources.
+All of that code, test cases, and documentation have to be updated with limited resources.

 FreeRADIUS is built mainly for Linux and BSD systems.
-We cannot however be experts in every possible combination of configuration for those systems.

-FreeRADIUS depends on SQL (MySQL, Postgresl, Oracle, SQLite), LDAP, REST, Couchbase, OpenDirectory, PAM, Redis, flat-text files, and SecurID.
+It depends on SQL (MySQL, Postgresl, Oracle, SQLite), LDAP, REST, Couchbase, OpenDirectory, PAM, Redis, flat-text files, and SecurID.
 It has plugins for Perl, Python, MRuby, and Lua.
 It supports multiple authentication types, including PAP, CHAP, MS-CHAP, Digest, EAP-GTC, EAP-MD5, EAP-MSCHAPv2, PEAP, TTLS, TLS, EAP-FAST, SIM, AKA, LEAP, PWD.
 The TLS-based EAP methods work with TLSv1.0, TLSv1.1, and TLSv1.2.
 The EAP methods interact with client EAP configurations on Linux, BSD, MacOS, iOS, Android, and many other embedded systems.
 FreeRADIUS supports NAS equipment from Cisco, HP, Juniper, Alcatel-Lucent, Aerohive, Ruckus, Aruba, Mikrotik, and dozens of other vendors, across thousands of individual products.

 Finally, the configuration files support a nearly infinite number of ways to integrate and arrange the above technlogies.
 In short, we